00

 Description

-Dreaming of building the next top-selling app or developing a revolutionary software?
+Dreaming of building the next top-selling app or developing revolutionary software?
 If so, the Bachelor of Computer Science from Charles Sturt University is for you.
 This on-campus or online computer science degree promotes technical mastery while equipping you with the practical skills and attributes to put you at the top of the employment list.

 Degree structure details